oracle/nosql-go-sdk/README.md

 - Go 1.12 or later
   - Download a [Go](https://golang.org/dl/) 1.12+ binary release suitable for your system.
   - Install on your system following the [installation instructions](https://golang.org/doc/install).
+  - Go for Oracle Linux 7 can be installed via `yum`: [Go Packages for Oracle Linux](http://yum.oracle.com/oracle-linux-golang.html).
   - Add the directory that contains the `go` executable into your system PATH, for example:
     ```bash
     export PATH=/usr/local/go/bin:$PATH